AlexsLemonade/scpca-nf/external-data-instructions.md

 ### Prepare the metadata file

-Using `scpca-nf` requires a metadata file where each sequencing run to be processed is a row and columns contain associated information about that run.
+Using `scpca-nf` requires a metadata file as a TSV (tab separated values) file, where each sequencing run to be processed is a row and columns contain associated information about that run.

 For each run, you will need to provide a Run ID (`scpca_run_id`), library ID (`scpca_library_id`), and sample ID (`scpca_sample_id`).
 Each row should contain a unique run ID, corresponding to a sequencing run or set of FASTQ files.